 |Fischer - Larsen Candidates Semifinal (1971)|

-And fighting chess is exactly what Fischer delivered.
-After 6 consecutive wins, he dispensed with Denmark's best, repeating another amazing 6-0 performance.
-Fischer soon prepared to face Boris Spassky to a World Championship match.
-Meanwhile, before the Fischer - Petrosian Candidates Final (1971), Tigran Vartanovich Petrosian scored a victory over Viktor Korchnoi previously in their semifinal and the winners of each would first have to prepare for one another.
+And fighting chess is what Fischer delivered.
+After six consecutive wins he dispensed with Denmark's best, repeating another amazing 6-0 performance.
+Preparing to face Boris Spassky in a World Championship match, he would first meet the winner of the Petrosian - Korchnoi Candidates Semifinal (1971).
+This turned out to be Petrosian, hence the Fischer - Petrosian Candidates Final (1971).

 (1) Life, July 23, 1971, p.
 61.

 Original collection: Game Collection: WCC Index (Fischer-Larsen 1971), by User: Hesam7.

 < Earlier Kibitzing · PAGE 4 OF 4 ·

 Fischer kept his jacket on as did some of the spectators.>

 Fischer was the Fisch-er, and Larsen was the Fisch-ee.